wazo-platform/wazo-doc/source/contact_center/supervision/supervision.rst

 Abandoned
    The number of abandoned calls on this queue during the configured statistical window

+Mean waiting time
+   The mean  wait time in the statistical time window, in mm:ss

 Max waiting time
    The longest wait time in the statistical time window, in mm:ss